 Chakra colors and their order co-relate with seven colors which compose the sunlight.
 You can observe these seven colors when you project the light through the glass prism.
 A prism breaks the white light into different colors because each of these colors has a different wavelength.

 Red color has the longest waves, which means it has the lowest vibration or frequency and the violet color has the shortest waves, which means it has the highest vibration or frequency.

-The number of petals depicted in chakra symbols are a direct consequence of different frequencies at which each individual chakra vibrates.
+The number of petals depicted in chakra symbols is a direct consequence of different frequencies at which each chakra vibrates.

 The spectrum of visible light is just a small part on a scale of the complete electromagnetic spectrum recognized and used by contemporary science.

-Length of specific waves can actually be measured in metric units and the length of a radio wave is for example as long as height of a skyscraper while wavelength of a gamma ray is as small as a nucleus of an atom.
+Length of particular waves can be measured in metric units, and the range of a radio wave is for example as long as the height of a skyscraper while the wavelength of a gamma ray is as small as a nucleus of an atom.